AAnish11/grocery-app/node/README.md

   - Navigate to project directory.
   - Install Dependency by run `npm install`.
-  - Run `npm start` for a dev server.
+  - Run `npm run serve` for a dev server.
   - It will start the development build at port defined in `env` or default to `3000`

 ## ToDO